flet-dev/website/docs/guides/python/async-apps.md

 ## Threading

 Technically, nobody will stop you from using `threading` library in async app, but it would be a bad idea anyway. `asynio` versions of locks, queues and tasks, used by Flet API are not thread-safe and, for example, calling `await page.update_async()` from multiple threads will lead to unpredictable results.
+Also, `threading` library is not supported by Pyodide if you decide to [deploy your app as a static website](/docs/guides/python/publishing-app-as-static-website).

-Use [`asyncio.create_task()`](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task) to run some code on a background.
+To run something on a background use [`asyncio.create_task()`](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task).
 For example, an async version of "countdown" control from [User controls](/docs/guides/python/user-controls) guide would be:

 ```python
 import asyncio